Audiveris/audiveris/docs/_pages/ui_tools/staff_editor.md

 In this `Lines` mode, the handles can move only vertically.
 In the case at hand, we could slightly drag some left handles up or down.
-You will notice that the pink sections disappear when they get crossed by a staff line.
+We can notice that the pink sections disappear when they get crossed by a staff line.

 ![](../assets/images/staff_lines_ok.png)

 Clicking outside of any handle completes the edition.
-You can always undo/redo the operation.
+We can always undo/redo the operation.

 In short, this mode is meant to finely adjust the vertical location of any line portion.
-If you want to move the staff limits horizontally, then you need to use the `global` mode instead.
+If we want to move the staff limits horizontally, then we need to use the `global` mode instead.

+{: .note }
-[NOTA: The number of handles can vary from one line to the other, as you can see on the picture.
+The number of handles can vary from one line to the other, as we can see on the picture.
 This number depends on how "wavy" was the line detected by the engine.
-It has no negative impact on the edition capabilities]
+It has no negative impact on the edition capabilities.

 ### Global mode